Tuttotorna/observer-suspension/RESULTS.md

 The project still lacks:

 - harder borderline cases across more domains
-- comparison between multiple annotators
+- comparison between multiple annotators on the same inputs
 - explicit disagreement analysis
 - automatic scoring proposals
+- dedicated inspection tooling for comparison pairs
 - bridge to stronger structural systems

 So the repository is now minimally executable, but still early.